jhanca-vm/dictionary/README.md

 pnpm build
 ```

-You can preview the production build with `pnpm preview`.
+You can preview the production build with `pnpm preview`